Where are you flying from?

 How much does a Portugal tour cost all-in with flights?

-Roughly €1,400 to €2,800 per person for a week to ten days with a short-haul return flight from a European hub.
+Budget €1,400 to €2,800 a head for a week to ten days with the return flight included, if you are setting off from anywhere in Europe.
 A value coach tour with a shoulder-season budget flight sits at the bottom of that range; a small-group trip lands at €1,800 to €2,600; a premium or food-and-wine tour with a full-service flight runs €2,400 to €3,400, and a luxury Douro cruise pushes past €4,000.
-Flying long-haul from North America (US$500-US$1,300 return) or Australia (A$1,900-A$3,600) the tour is identical and only the fare climbs.
-The flight is the line that moves the total most, swinging by hundreds depending on your airport and the season you travel in.
+From North America (US$500-US$1,300 return) or Australia (A$1,900-A$3,600) nothing on the ground changes price and the fare does all the moving.
+Which end of that range you land on is decided by your departure airport and your month, not by the tour you pick.

 What's included in a Portugal tour price?

 Almost every tour covers your hotels, all coach or minibus travel between cities, a guide or tour manager for the duration, guided walks in Lisbon and Porto, the Douro day with a short river cruise and a couple of quinta visits, and breakfast each morning, plus usually a welcome and farewell dinner.
 Quietly extra: the lunches and dinners not included (€250-€400 over ten days), extra port and wine tastings (€15-€40 a quinta), optional excursions like a fado night or a Sintra ticket (€30-€90 each), and tips for the guide and driver (€40-€70).
-The biggest line never included is the flight, since operators sell land-only.
+Nobody quotes you the flight either, because these tours are sold land-only wherever you happen to live.

 Is a small-group Portugal tour worth the extra cost?

 For most repeat travellers, yes.
 Small-group tours of 12 to 16 people cost €1,600 to €2,200 land-only against €900 to €1,400 for a 40-to-50-seat coach, but you get smaller boutique hotels, far more free time, and guides who sit down to dinner with you rather than slipping off to a staff hotel.
-For a first trip to Portugal on a tight clock, the value coach earns its keep.
+If it is your first time and you only have a week free, the big coach is not the wrong answer.
 If wine is the whole reason you are going, the local food-and-wine specialists like Click Tours and VPT Tours are worth the step up again, with vineyard stays and private quinta tastings the big buses can't match.

 How much should I budget per day in Portugal on a tour?